qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

   :guilabel:`Item Properties` panel and customize the settings for the selected item (see :ref:`layout_items` for detailed information on each item settings).
-* The :guilabel:`Atlas generation` panel allows you to enable the generation of an atlas for the current layout and gives access to its parameters (see :ref:`atlas_generation` for detailed information on atlas generation usage).
+* The :guilabel:`Atlas` panel allows you to enable the generation of an atlas for the current layout and gives access to its parameters (see :ref:`atlas_generation` for detailed information on atlas generation usage).